Join our Undergraduate Open Days

 We also offer voluntary work which complements your studies by helping you gain practical experiences in occupational settings while contributing back to society.
 This can bring new skills that will be useful throughout your future and can make a positive impact on your learning whilst at university.
 Volunteering enables you to develop skills such as communication, interpersonal skills, teamwork, self-confidence and self-discipline, all of which can be transferred into your studies.

-Visit the University of Birmingham Careers pages for further information on how we are 'connecting you to your future'.
+Visit the University of Birmingham Careers pages for further information about how we are 'connecting you to your future'.

 Career opportunities